CS Mackay-Bennett

-Cable Ship (CS) Mackay-Bennett was a transatlantic cable-laying and cable-repair ship registered at Lloyd's of London as a Glasgow vessel but owned by the American Commercial Cable Company.
-It is notable for being the ship that recovered the majority of the bodies that were recovered after the sinking of the Titanic.
+The Cable Ship Mackay-Bennett was a transatlantic cable-laying and cable-repair ship registered at Lloyd's of London as a Glasgow vessel but owned by the American Commercial Cable Company.
+She is notable for being the ship that recovered the majority of the bodies after the sinking of the Titanic.

 Design and build

 The ship was commissioned by the USA-based Commercial Cable Company from then noted River Clyde-based warship builders John Elder & Co. at their Fairfield Yards.
 The company incorporated a number of then new and original features into the cable ship.
 It was one of the first ships built from steel rather than iron, and she had a relatively deep keel design to both accommodate as much cable as possible and to keep the ship stable in the Atlantic Ocean swells.
 The design was also very hydrodynamic to keep her fuel efficient and fast in operation.
 The hull design included bilge keels to keep her stable, and she had two rudders, one fore and one aft, to maximize manoeuvrability.